-A narrative description, illustration(s), and plan drawing(s) identifying the approximate time schedule of start-up and completion dates for construction, utility connection, proposed periods of road closures or right-of-way encroachments, and completion of landscaping, and anticipated occupancy date.
-The construction management plan shall identify the limits of the area that will be subject to surface disruption, construction, and construction related activities and any areas where all construction activities will be prohibited.
-In addition, the plan shall indicate the location of access drives and parking, temporary structures/trailers, chemical toilet, dumpsters, material lay-down and staging areas, and construction signage.
-The Construction Management Plan shall indicate all mitigating measures for protecting natural features of the lot during construction.
-This plan shall be separate from the Landscape Plan and Site Plan(s).
+A narrative description, illustration(s), and plan drawing(s) identifying the approximate time schedule of start-up and completion dates for construction, utility connection, proposed periods of road closures or right-of-way encroachments, and completion of landscaping, and anticipated occupancy date. \The construction management plan shall identify the limits of the area that will be subject to surface disruption, construction, and construction related activities and any areas where a Limits of Disruption Zone which is an area within which all construction activities will be prohibited.
+In addition, the plan shall indicate the location of access drives and parking, temporary structures/trailers, chemical toilet, dumpsters, material laydown and staging areas, and construction signage.
+The Construction Management Plan shall indicate all mitigating measures for protecting natural features of the lot during construction. \This plan shall be separate from the Landscape Plan and Site Plan(s).